reagent-project/reagent/doc/Security.md

 - **Reagent 1.3.0+**: `:dangerouslySetInnerHTML` values must be created using `reagent.core/unsafe-html` function which tags them using a type, that can't be used accidentally from Transit and EDN
-    - Other attributes, like `:style` can still be potentially dangerous, as there are many attributes that can be used what the page looks like.
+    - Other attributes, like `:style` can still be potentially dangerous, as there are many attributes that can be used to control what the page looks like.
     - (Representing these values in Transit or EDN would require custom tag and reader configuration.)
 - Wrap data from external sources in `str` calls.
 - Use JSON format in APIs, it isn't usually possible to represent Hiccup forms in JSON.